 This comment recalls other times that courts have suggested that the IRS, by regulations or otherwise, could take positions that are harsher than the results courts have sometimes reached in litigation - for example, Tax Court Judge Hamblen's comment on the valuation of intra-family promissory notes in Frazee and the Ninth Circuit's comment as part of its consideration of defined value clauses in Petter.
-See Parts 5.i(2)(d) and 5.i(3)(g) above.
+See Parts 5.k(1)(d) and 5.k(2)(f) above.